 - 1 French baguette

 - Gather all the ingredients.

-Add ¼ cup sugar and ½ tsp vanilla.
+- Add ¼ cup sugar and ½ tsp pure vanilla extract.
 Whisk well to combine.

-Add 2 ½ cup milk and whisk well together.
+- Add 2½ cups whole milk and whisk well together.

-- Soak both sides of the bread in the mixture and place them in a deep baking dish, with the soft white side facing up.
+- Soak both sides of the bread in the milk and egg mixture.
+Place them in a deep baking dish, with the soft white side facing up.

-Preheat the oven to 350 ºF (180 ºC).
+- Preheat the oven to 350ºF (180ºC).
 Grease the rimmed baking sheet with butter.
-Heat 1-2 Tbsp butter in the frying pan or griddle.
+Heat 1–2 Tbsp unsalted butter in the frying pan or griddle.

-- When the butter is melted and pan is hot, place the bread, facing the “dry” side DOWN. *The “dry” side is the side facing up in the image on the right.
+- When the butter is melted and the pan is hot, place the bread “dry” side DOWN in the pan. *The “dry” side is the side facing up in the image on the right.

 - Remove from the oven and serve on a plate.

-Sprinkle powder sugar and drizzle maple syrup as desired.
+- Sprinkle confectioners’ sugar and drizzle maple syrup as desired.